-When I first thought of traveling to Italy alone, I was nervous and excited but I remember I really wanted to do it.
-I was told how safe Italy is from people here in Delhi and even though I heard it a lot, I wanted to try myself to be sure.
+When I first thought of traveling to Italy alone, I was nervous and excited but I wasn’t under confident.
+I remember I really wanted to do it.
+I was told how safe Italy is compared to many other places such as Delhi (my current home) so I wanted to try myself and experience solo travel in the country.

 Coming from a very open minded and supportive family, I most often than not faced the concern of safety more than the concern of approval.
 My family stood like a backbone, supporting me for my solo trips to Italy.
 I was usually questioned on the “hows” of traveling solo more than the “whys”.
 So I agree, traveling solo in Italy was much easier for me than any of you.

 I strongly feel you should do what you want in life.
 And by that I don’t mean going against your parents wishes but standing up for what you believe in.
 If traveling solo is what you want, do not overthink.
 Just dive in!
 But first, YOU need to be convinced yourself!
 Once that is figured, prepare your family for it and read my tips on enjoying solo travel and keeping yourself safe! 😉